Shop, ski, or simply relax in Nagano's upmarket mountain getaway

 - Strolling the trendy shopping street of Kyu-Karuizawa Ginza

 - Absorbing the chic small town vibe while cycling between Karuizawa's many attractions

 - Bargain hunting at the Karuizawa Prince Shopping Plaza outlet mall

-Karuizawa is a straight shot from the Tokyo Station on the JR Hokuriku Shinkansen.
-The trip takes less than 1 1/2 hours and is covered by the JR Pass.
+Karuizawa is a straight shot from Tokyo Station on the JR Hokuriku Shinkansen.
+The trip takes less than one and a half hours and is covered by the JR Pass.

 Karuizawa started off as a post town along the old Nakasendo Highway that connected Kyoto and Edo (modern-day Tokyo)

 Karuizawa is the only town in the world that's been a venue for both summer and winter Olympic events

 The old main street and historic heart of town is lined with enough boutiques, cafes, and restaurants to keep visitors shopping and feasting for days.
 The cosmopolitan streetscape features eateries ranging from traditional Japanese to French, from Nepalese to Iranian.
 Kyu-Karuizawa Ginza is a hip area to wander and watch Japan's urban elite at play.

 Set out on a Karuizawa bike-about